mrigger/disk-based-mergesort/README.md

 # disk-based-mergesort
-A program that performs merge sort on records for large files
+A program that performs different merge sort techniques on records for large files